Start gearing up to create your unique NSW bucket list now... Here’s just a few to get you started.

 Scenic water front camping spots that are easy to navigate.
 Here nothing is too hard.
 A pack of marshmallows, a warm camp fire, slow cooked damper, and billy tea.
 It doesn't take much.
 Life is pure and simple here at our secret summer campsites by the Murray.

-We've all experienced Murray River camping but it's at it's best in the Summer months.
+We've all experienced Murray River camping but it's at it's best in the Autumn months.

 A region bound together with a proud heritage.
 It was in the town of Corowa that federation was born – of great things coming together – and that sums us up today.

 In 1893 a conference held by the Federation League of Australia, saw a resolution passed that paved the way for the formation of the Australian Commonwealth in 1901.
 Corowa has since garnered the title of the ‘Birthplace of Federation’.

 Immerse yourself in the rich history as you uncover the stories behind twenty five historic sites and landmarks across the township of Corowa on the Corowa History Trail Map.
 Each site has its own unique story, taking on the journey from yesteryear to the present day.
 Allow yourself some time to soak up the information along this self-guided tour.